10 Things You Must Know Before Buying Essential Oils

 - Reduce stress & anxiety

-- Supporting day to day ailments like tummy upset, scrapes, cuts, congestion, colds, seasonal discomfort, muscle aches, trouble sleeping, bug bites, small burns, you name it all the way
+- Supporting day to day ailments like tummy upset, scrapes, cuts, congestion, colds, seasonal discomfort, muscle aches, trouble sleeping, bug bites, small burns, you name it.

 - Managing mood